reedthorngag/programming_lang_first_attempt/readMe.md

 ```
 keywords:
     func var const struct enum
-    global  // this explicitly specifies the global scope for name overlaps in local scope
+    global  // this explicitly specifies the global scope for name overlaps in local scope (default is local scope)
     if else elif switch
     while for do?
     alloc free